data-creative/data-creative.github.io/_posts/2017-06-19-tonebase-api.md

 ### Planning Phase

-It took around ten days of on and off client meetings to translate client ideas and user stories into a system design.
+It took around ten days of intermittent client meetings to translate conceptual ideas and user stories into a tangible system design.

-As a result of this phase, the development team produced a Technical Requirements Document, including a Data Flow Diagram, a Database Architecture Diagram, and a Server Architecture Diagram.
+As a result of this phase, I produced a Technical Requirements Document, including a Data Flow Diagram, a Database Architecture Diagram, and a Server Architecture Diagram.

-#### Requirements Document
+#### Deliverable: Requirements Document

 The Technical Requirements Document specified the specific system scope and requirements.
 It said what the system should do.
-Crafting a quality requirements document , and thus reduces mabiguity and ___ during the development phase.

-essential component of on-time project delivery for delivering on-time because it  outlining development tasks.

 It included the following sections: